shreyamorti28/Ecommerce/README.md

 # 🛒 eCommerce Website

 Welcome to my eCommerce website project!
 This application is built using the **MERN stack** (MongoDB, Express.js, React, Node.js) and provides a responsive and visually appealing shopping experience.
+It also utilizes a RESTful API to handle interactions between the frontend and backend.

 ## Features ✨